Greater St. Cloud Community Pillars

 Broad Involvement Leads to Greater Community Change

-The Greater St. Cloud Community Pillars Forum is an annual gathering of hundreds of area residents who have a shared interest in working collectively to advance the region’s top priorities.
+The Greater St. Cloud Community Pillars Forum is a regular gathering of hundreds of area residents who have a shared interest in working collectively to advance the region’s top priorities.

 “Greater St. Cloud truly has all the resources to continue to build a great community,” said Matt Varilek, Initiative Foundation president.
 “The key to continuing to make the community better is a common vision that engages people, encourages collaboration, and excites the larger community about what our community can be.”